-Parking for bicycles and micromobility devices are key end-of-trip features.
+Parking for bicycles and micromobility devices as a design element are key end-of-trip features.
 Structures for people to securely lock their bicycles or micromobility devices can be installed on or off the street.
 Parking may be located near transit stops as well as in the amenity zone, provided there is adequate width to maintain an unobstructed path of travel for people walking and using assistive mobility devices.